ISO 20022 GUIDE

 What challenges are associated with ISO 20022 implementation?

-Each ISO 20022 migration is distinct, and no two banks’ implementation will look exactly alike.
+Each ISO 20022 migration is distinct, and no two banks’ implementation processes are similar.
 For this reason, it’s impossible to say what challenges are associated with ISO 20022 implementation; what challenges one financial institution faces, another may not.
-That said, there are some general best practices participant banks should follow to ensure a smooth migration process:

-• Take a gradual approach, first doing only what’s absolutely necessary to connect to payment rails and accommodate larger data volumes — for example, setting up end-to-end payment flows for STP — and then migrating over additional systems and interfaces.
+• Take a gradual approach, first doing what’s necessary to connect to payment rails and accommodate larger data volumes — for example, setting up end-to-end payment flows for STP — and then migrating over additional systems and interfaces.

 • Educate staff on the significance of the new ISO 20022 format and invest in adequate training for new systems.